affinity4/validate/README.md

 @validation strings have three parts:

-type(<type>:<validator>|<validator>)
+type($type:$validator|$validator)

-The <type> validation will happen first.
+The $type validation will happen first.
 This will be a straight forward check of the type (e.g. is_int is_string etc)

-The <validators> are a pipe separated list of validations to happen after the <type> validator, which the exception of cast, which is more like a before middleware to attempt to cast the value to the correct type before validation
+The $validators are a pipe separated list of validations to happen after the $type validator, which the exception of cast, which is more like a before middleware to attempt to cast the value to the correct type before validation

 ### String